 The seafarer must sign the declaration and consent stating that the information provided is true and correct.

-You can issue the interim certificate of competency up until 30 days after the date the seafarer completed the course.
+You can issue the interim certificate of competency as soon as the seafarer has completed all the requirements.
 The seafarer must then submit their certificate of competency application at an AMSA participating Australia Post retail outlet.
-They must wait until they receive their full certificate of competency (plastic card) prior to working with the certificate.

 Each interim certificate of competency can only be issued for a single certificate of competency.
 If a person meets the requirements, for example, for both Master less than 24 and Marine engine driver grade 3, then two interim certificates must be issued